bits-of-rust/episode-005/README.md

 It could seems strange to make variable immutable by default, but it is a blessing in disguise.
 Immutability makes it easier to reason about programs.

-If we really want to change a variable binding, [Rust][rust-lang] allows us if we tell if we declare our intent before hand.
+If we really want to change a variable binding, [Rust][rust-lang] allows us if we tell when we declare our variable.

 ```rust
 let mut subject = "world";